-Most popular and obvious of all these possibilities is the most simple of all – the classic and much loved black and white decorating palette.
+The most popular and obvious of all these possibilities is the most simple of all – the classic and much loved black and white decorating palette.
 It is sophisticated and timeless.
-Excellent to use for a classy Parisian feel or for a more contemporary look – the beauty is that a black and white palette lends itself to either a very traditional and classic way of decorating or a more modern cutting edge look.
+This colour combination is excellent to use for a classy Parisian feel or for a more contemporary look.
+The beauty is that a black and white palette lends itself to either a very traditional and classic way of decorating or a more modern cutting edge look.

 At the other end of the tonal scale, you may opt to simply use the dark greys and black for your scheme which creates an entirely different mood.
 This is a scheme that is dark with intrigue and shadow.
 Great for rooms that will be used in the evening where you want to create a cosy environment.

 Often when clients say that they are stuck and confused with colour they haven’t considered the mood that they want to create in the room.